General Information & Policies

 Deportment

 Students are expected to treat the facilities respectfully.
-Pets are not allowed in the Concordia College buildings.
-Parents, guardians and caregivers are responsible for supervising the safety of their children at all times while they are on the Concordia College premises.
+Pets are not allowed in Stein Hall.
+Parents, guardians and caregivers are responsible for supervising the safety of their children at all times while they are on the premises.
 All pick-up and drop-offs are required to be made in parking zones only.